MicrosoftDocs/security/operations/setup-xdr-tools.md

 ---
 title: Step 1.
-Setup XDR tools - Microsoft 365 Defender and Microsoft Defender for Cloud
+Set up your XDR tools - Microsoft 365 Defender and Microsoft Defender for Cloud
 titleSuffix: Microsoft 365 Defender
-description: Learn how to setup Microsoft 365 Defender and Microsoft Defender for Cloud, an extended detection and response (XDR) solution, and integrate it with Microsoft Sentinel.
+description: Learn how to set up Microsoft 365 Defender and Microsoft Defender for Cloud, an extended detection and response (XDR) solution, and integrate it with Microsoft Sentinel.
 author: mjcaparas
 ms.author: macapara
 manager: dansimp